bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 16. Todo
 =======
 This guide is just a startup.
-Your suggestion are all welcomed.
+Your suggestions are always welcomed.

 Some of this guide's needs might be: